 - average session duration

-If none of the above is true, then you should go back to the drawing board and re-think your content strategy.
+If none of the above is true, you should return to the drawing board and re-think your content strategy.
 Use this checklist to assess the quality of your content:

 The following guides will help you create high-quality content:

-You can create awesome content, that’s great but what’s next?
+You can create awesome content, and that’s great, but what’s next?
 You need to make sure that Google can read and understand what your website and content are all about.

-Gaining user trust is an important success factor because even if you manage to win Google trust you still need to win user trust as well.
+Gaining user trust is an important success factor because even if you manage to win Google’s trust, you still need to win user trust.

-You respect your users by providing them with accurate information that is easy to access without trying to trick them into clicking ads.
+You respect your users by providing accurate, easy-access information without trying to trick them into clicking ads.

 User trust is about making sure that any information they share with you is secure and private and not shared with marketing companies without their concern.

-User trust is about making sure that any information downloaded from your website will not inject their devices with malware.
+User trust ensures that any information downloaded from your website will not inject their devices with malware.

-When you manage to convince users that you are trying to provide them with a great experience then you just made a big step in having a fantastic website with additional benefits.
-Users that trust a website will:
+When you convince users that you are trying to provide a great experience, you just made a big step in having a fantastic website with additional benefits.
+Users who trust a website will:

 - Share your content on social media.